 What about probiotic supplements?

 Giving your child a probiotic supplement isn’t the answer.
 There’s just not enough research out there on various strains of probiotics and what their functions are in the body.
 Probiotic supplements won’t prevent infections from happening, and the risk in taking them is that each and every probiotic strain has a specific use and may actually suppress the immune system, which could cause problems.

 Just one quarter cup of of these tasty nuts also also contain your child’s daily requirements for Vitamin E (and more), an antioxidant that also helps to support immune function.
 They can be a choking hazard for babies and young toddlers though, so make sure to serve your littlest ones slivered or sliced almonds, or natural nut or seed butters spread thinly on something like toast.

-Some recipes that you might want to try are:
+Some recipes to try are:

 Whole grains such as oats, barley, quinoa and brown rice are also important (for kids, I suggest filling one quarter to one third of their plates with whole grains/starches), not only because they provide energy, but also because they contain some immune-supportive nutrients such as fibre, vitamin B-6, Iron, and protein.

-Bottom line?
-Don’t stress about loading your kids up with specific immune-boosting foods or a whole bunch of supplements during this time (or any time), because there’s no such thing, and turns we don’t want to “boost the immune system” either!
+Don’t stress about loading your kids up with specific immune-boosting foods or a whole bunch of vitamins and supplements during this time (or any time), because there’s no such thing, and it turns we don’t want to “boost the immune system” either!